czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

   - Constructed types are defined by the programmer (`char b[7]`, `struct s {...};`, `char *const *p`, etc.)
 - Primitive types have plenty of problems all by themselves
   - Portability issues
     - What are the set of integer values?
-It’s machine-dependent
+It's machine-dependent
-      - 32-bit 2’s complement integers is most common
+      - 32-bit 2's complement integers is most common
-      - 16-bit or 36-bit, ones’ complement, signed magnitude, etc. still exist
+      - 16-bit or 36-bit, ones' complement, signed magnitude, etc. still exist
     - `char` goes from `-128` to `127` if using `GCC`, other compilers may disagree
     - IEEE-754 floating point arithmetic
       - Set of objects for `float`s: 32-bit representation split into 1 bit sign, 8-bit exponent, and the 23-bit fraction